-I livened this salad up with some curly leaf parsley.
+I liven this salad up with curly leaf parsley.

-Now I know…some scoff at curly leaf parsley as being outdated and not as sexy as it’s sister flat leaf parsley but I love the stuff.
+Now I know…some people scoff at curly leaf parsley as being outdated and not as sexy as its sister, flat leaf parsley, but I love the stuff.
 First of all, it keeps fresh far longer in the fridge than flat leaf.
 I have a black thumb and live in Michigan so I can’t go out and pick some fresh herbs any time I want.
 One point for curly leaf parsley.
-Second of all…
+Second, ….

 Okay that’s all I can come up with.
 But things keeping longer in the fridge means less waste which means more money in my pocket!
 Yay money!
-Truthfully, I typically just buy which ever one looks fresher at the store.
-I’m updating this post two years later and I definitely use flat leaf more often than curly leaf.
+Truthfully, I typically just buy whichever bunch of parsley that is looking the freshest at the store.

 Oh c’mon, you know you feel the same way.

-Also cozying up in this salad are pecans (are you sensing a fall theme here?), mixed greens and a simple dressing made of cider vinegar and Dijon mustard.
+Also cozying up in this salad are pecans, mixed greens and a simple dressing made of cider vinegar and Dijon mustard.
 The apples are roasted right in the dressing and then the whole shebang is mixed in with the greens.
-So simple yet so gorgeous and sooooo tasty.
+So simple, yet so gorgeous, and sooooo tasty.